stackitcloud/terraform-provider-stackit/docs/data-sources/cdn_distribution.md

 - `optimizer` (Attributes) Configuration for the Image Optimizer.
 This is a paid feature that automatically optimizes images to reduce their file size for faster delivery, leading to improved website performance and a better user experience. (see [below for nested schema](#nestedatt--config--optimizer))
 - `redirects` (Attributes) A wrapper for a list of redirect rules that allows for redirect settings on a distribution (see [below for nested schema](#nestedatt--config--redirects))
 - `regions` (List of String) The configured regions where content will be hosted
-- `waf` (Attributes) Configuration of the Web Application Firewall (WAF) for the distribution.
-Removing this block from your configuration will completely disable the WAF. (see [below for nested schema](#nestedatt--config--waf))
+- `waf` (Attributes) Configures the Web Application Firewall (WAF) for the distribution.
+If you remove this block from your configuration, the WAF mode will default to DISABLED and the type to FREE.
+All other WAF properties will retain their last known state in the API (see [below for nested schema](#nestedatt--config--waf))

 <a id="nestedatt--config--backend"></a>
 ### Nested Schema for `config.backend`